seakhtar/nsf-sbir/pages/showcase.md

 ### Manufacturing equipment to build taller wind turbines on-site

 Keystone Tower Systems, a small business funded by the National Science Foundation, has developed tower hub manufacturing equipment to make wind turbines on-site, allowing for the creation of taller towers that can generate more wind power in more places.

-Today’s wind turbine towers are typically assembled from individual pieces that are rolled and welded separately and are size-limited to a 14-foot diameter to be able to be transported from the manufacturing facility to the project site.
-Current towers are typically about 30 stories tall.

-Keystone Tower Systems has developed a continuous, fully automated manufacturing process for wind turbine towers to create tapered tubes, varying in thickness and diameter.
-The company can use the equipment on-site, allowing for towers with a larger diameter, which in turn allows the tower to be much taller – 50 stories or taller.

-“Today, we can only cost effectively install wind turbines in a few states that have a good strong wind resource close to the ground,” explains Eric Smith, CEO at Keystone Tower Systems.
-“As soon as you can make taller towers by making them larger, suddenly you can get a good wind from almost any site so we can bring low-cost wind energy into all 50 states.”

-Keystone Tower Systems is supported by the National Science Foundation’s Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) program, a nearly $190 million program that awards research and development grants to small businesses and startups, transforming scientific discovery into products and services with commercial and societal impact.

 To learn more visit: [http://keystonetowersystems.com/](http://keystonetowersystems.com/).